 The Capital Improvement Fund began the year with a low fund balance.
 The City did replenish the income tax revenue to pre-2013 levels.
 The City will continue to replenish the fund provided revenue projections continue to be met.
-Several equipment purchases and projects will need to be paid for via the fund balance; namely, replacement of police cruisers and building repairs.
+Several equipment purchases and projects will need to be paid for via the fund balance; namely, replacement of vehicles, equipment and building repairs.
 As a result of the high project demand, any non-scheduled purchases or projects would further constrain the fund balance.
 Continued vigilance in capital expenditures will be needed over the current and the next several years to ensure that the City continues to maintain a focus on funding projects at sustainable levels.

 Debt Service-Unvoted Debt

-The City currently has $17.5 million in debt obligations with a very healthy investment grade bond rating of Aa1.
+The City currently has $13.5 million in debt obligations with a very healthy investment grade bond rating of Aa1.
 Continued attention will be given to discerning the type of debt and its timing in order to maintain the City’s healthy financial position.
 The City’s financial position is largely dependent on maintaining adequate reserves for operations and debt capacity.
-The 2020 Capital Improvement Budget does not contain any additional debt.
-In years 2021 through 2024, approximately $15.4 million in debt is anticipated, all within the Water and Sewer funds for a new water tower, automatic meter reading project, and distribution system improvements.
+The 2022-2026 Capital Improvement Budget contains $18.4 million in additional debt within the Water and Sewer funds.
+In 2022, approximately $12.8 million in debt is anticipated, all within the Water and Sewer funds for a new water tower, automatic meter reading project, and distribution system improvements.
 An evaluation of the necessity for debt is performed each time a debt issuance is considered.
 The City had two debt issuances set to conclude during this program, in 2023 and that amount was paid off during fiscal year 2021.
 Staff will continue to monitor the outstanding debt for all operations, taking into consideration the anticipated near-term capital needs.
 Council will be advised regarding appropriate recommended actions as new or refunding opportunities become available.